software-engineering-amsterdam/ST2017_WG_13/Team/3/Exercise_4.md

 test_validCnfConversion = verboseCheck prop_validCnfConversion
 ````

-Whilst the quickCheck run was successfull it was slow, taking an average of 1:39, to complete 100 tests over 5 runs.
+Whilst the quickCheck run was successful it was slow, taking an average of 1:39, to complete 100 tests over 5 runs.

 Below are some example test results of test_validCnfConversion: